Skip to Content

 Cromwell

-Although Cromwell lacks the elevation that some of the others on this list boast, their “Luxury Rooms” offer a Strip view and a partially obstructed view of the fountains across the intersection of Flamingo and Las Vegas Blvd.
+Although Cromwell lacks the elevation that some of the others on this list boast, its “Luxury Rooms” offer Strip views and a view of the fountains, though Bottled Blonde and Ole Red have further obscured that view.

-You’ll want to note that the window itself is pretty small and that you’ll need to be standing next to it to see the fountains.
+The window is tiny, and you’ll need to be standing next to it to see the fountains.
+This shouldn’t be your top choice.

 Flamingo

-While I’m not a huge fan of the $20 trick per see, this may be an opportunity to employ it.
+While I’m not a huge fan of the $20 trick per se, this may be an opportunity to employ it.

 Horseshoe

-A good number of rooms at Horseshoe offer at least a partial view of the Bellagio Fountains.
+Many rooms at Horseshoe offer at least a partial view of the fountains.

-Like Flamingo, however, those rooms aren’t clearly called out on the website and so it’s impossible to book a room that’s guaranteed a view.
+Like Flamingo, however, those rooms aren’t clearly listed on the website, so it’s impossible to lock in a room with a view.

-It’s no slam dunk, but I’d recommend booking a “Strip View” room and asking for a room with a fountain view when checking in.
-The $20 trick mentioned previously may be a good idea in this situation as well.
+It’s no slam dunk, but I’d recommend booking a “Strip View” room and asking for a fountain view when checking in.

 Ultimately, a hotel room with a view of the Bellagio Fountains is the perfect accommodation for a romantic getaway or special occasion.